feiss/apainter-brush-tutorial/creating brush with api.md

 };
 ```

-A function for initialization, another for adding new 'points' to the stroke, and another for animating the brush if that would be the case.
+The code sample above contains a function for initialization, another for adding new 'points' to the stroke, and another for animating the brush if that would be the case.

 So, let's start by creating the skeleton of the brush: